 - ½ cup Cashew-Garlic Aioli Sauce

-- 1 tablespoon apple cider vinegar (or more to taste)
+- 1 tbsp apple cider vinegar or more to taste

 Cashew-Garlic Aioli Sauce